pranigopu/pranigopu.github.io/docs/agentic-ai/conceptual-foundation.md

 Now, since agency presupposes autonomy and is essentially a measure of the scope of autonomous action, I regard agency as an aspect of autonomy.
 It is nonetheless an important aspect to highlight, since it gives us a clear way to conceptualise the practical differences between different types of autonomous entities.
 More specifically, what differentiates the autonomy of an AI agent (which shall be defined later in this document) from the autonomy of a programmed agent is agency.
 However, for simplicity in any further discussion, the idea of agency being an aspect of autonomy shall be implicit but not explicitly highlighted at every point.

 Autonomy - especially when considering the aspect of agency - involves the concept of "freedom", i.e. the freedom to act on one's own, toward one's goals, as per one's judgement.
 For this purpose, precisely understanding "freedom" as a technical term can aid in understanding the scope and potential of autonomy and agency as a quality.
-To do this, I shall draw upon the article [*Freedom of the Will, Measured by Complexity*, **tomkins.org**](https://www.tomkins.org/free-will-and-complexity).
+To do this, I shall draw upon Tomkins (No Date).

-Quoting from this article: "By complexity we mean, after Gibbs, the number of independently variable states of a system."
+Quoting from this article: *"By complexity we mean, after Gibbs, the number of independently variable states of a system."
 This is the the concept of "degrees of freedom", and this quote ties "degrees of freedom" in a system and the complexity of the system.
 Quoting again from the article: "The freedom of any feedback system is, consequently a conjoint function of its complexity and the complexity of its surround.
-The freedom of a feedback system, we argue, should be measured by the product of the complexity of its "aims" and the frequency of their attainment."
+The freedom of a feedback system, we argue, should be measured by the product of the complexity of its "aims" and the frequency of their attainment."*

 Here, note that "aims" refer to motives or "affect", which is a key part of a self-driven, self-directing, i.e. autonomous system.
-Quoting again from the article: "A human being thus becomes freer as his wants grow and as his capacities to satisfy them grow.
+Quoting again from the article: *"A human being thus becomes freer as his wants grow and as his capacities to satisfy them grow.
 Restriction either of his wants or his abilities to achieve them represents a loss of freedom.
-The human being is the most complex system in nature; his superiority over other animals is as much a consequence of his more complex affect system as it is of his more complex analytical system.
+The human being is the most complex system in nature; his superiority over other animals is as much a consequence of his more complex affect system as it is of his more complex analytical system."*

 Another aspect of the aforementioned quote is the frequency of the attainment of aims as a part of the measure of freedom.
 This is in fact crucial, since it grounds freedom not in theoretical potential but in actual, concrete power, i.e. effectiveness.
 Freedom requires actually achieving something with one's aims, which is ultimately the only measure of one's aims being feasible and not merely theoretical; this in turn is crucial in grounding freedom in actual capability rather than incoherent, floating abstractions of "potential" or "possibility".